Magic: The Gathering Pro Tour season 1996: Junior division

 Pro Tour New York, just as most of the other early Pro Tours, had a Junior Division for underage players.
 It was won by Graham Tatomer in a final against Aaron Kline.
 The first prize was a $12,000 scholarship.
 The semi-finalists were Maxwell Suver, and Ross Sclafani, and the quarter-finalists were Brendon Herzog, Jon Finkel, Jason Norment, and Nate Foure.

 Pro Tour – Los Angeles (3–5 May 1996)

 In contrast to New York the PT Los Angeles was an invite-only tournament as were all subsequent Pro Tours.
 Los Angeles was also the first major tournament to feature only Limited play.
-The all-American top 8 featured several big names, including Darwin Kastle and Scott Johns as well as Shawn Hammer and Preston Poulter who had already made it to the final stage in New York.
-This time Shawn "Hammer" Reigner took the title, defeating Thomas Guevin in a five-hour final match.
+The all-American top 8 featured several big names, including Darwin Kastle and Scott Johns as well as Shawn "Hammer" Reigner and Preston Poulter who had already made it to the final stage in New York.
+This time Reigner took the title, defeating Thomas Guevin in a five-hour final match.